JWST Opportunities and Policies

 The Call for Proposals (CfP) invites the astronomical community to propose for observing time on JWST in a given cycle (nominally one year in duration).
 It summarizes the policies and procedures for proposing in that cycle of JWST observing, including requests for research funding on archival JWST data.
 See the JWST Call for Proposals for Cycle 2 for more information.

-The James Webb Space Telescope offers proposal opportunities for General Observers (GO) and Archival Proposals (AR), Guaranteed-Time Observers (GTO), and Early Release Science Programs (DD ERS) during Cycle 1.
-JWST is now on track to a launch readiness date of October 31, 2021.
-Science observations will commence after a 6 month commissioning phase.
+The James Webb Space Telescope offers proposal opportunities for General Observers (GO) and Archival Proposals (AR) and Guaranteed-Time Observers (GTO) during Cycle 2.
+Cycle 2 science observations will commence July 1, 2023.

-We invite scientists to participate in the first cycle of investigations with the James Webb Space Telescope (JWST).
+We invite scientists to participate in the second cycle of investigations with the James Webb Space Telescope (JWST).
 JWST is an international collaboration between NASA, the European Space Agency (ESA), and the Canadian Space Agency (CSA).
 JWST is operated and managed by AURA's Space Telescope Science Institute (STScI).

 |Release of the Cycle 2 Call for Proposals|